gabboraron/Play_with_Docker_Classroom/README.md

 > What is the main difference between base and parent images?
 > Both image types allow us to create a reusable image.
 However, base images allow us more control over the final image contents.
 Recall from earlier that an image is immutable; you can only add to an image and not subtract.
 >
-> On Windows, you can only create container images that are based on Windows base container images.
-Microsoft provides and services these Windows base container images.
+> On Windows, you can only create container images that are based on Windows-based container images.
+Microsoft provides and services these Windows-based container images.

 ### What is a Dockerfile?

+***The docker file's name is exactly `Dockerfile` without`.` or [`dockerfile`](https://github.com/docker/for-win/issues/8781#issuecomment-704962698) or file format extension!***

 > A Dockerfile is a text file that contains the instructions we use to build and run a Docker image.
 The following aspects of the image are defined:
 >
 > - The base or parent image we use to create the new image